Exhibition Statement 2022:

 How do I look at the art of somebody, u cant stand.

-This person could be a murderer, who has made a great piece of art,
+This person may have done terrible acts, but has made a great work art,

 how do I feel about it? there are numerous gradations of this example,